thisiserico/preferences/code-semantics/tests/README.md

 ```

 The tests pass, but they are not doing anything.
 However, we can now see the overall picture of their scenarios,
-reason about them, ask for feedback, change the keyboard to your pair, change the driver in a mob session,
+reason about them, ask for feedback, change the keyboard to your pairing partner, change the driver in a mob session,
 go for a walk and come back to the save point of your game.
 When I see myself in situations like those, I simply
 force one of the steps to fail and know exactly where I left off.